Financial aid to help make your veterinarian education affordable.

 US Federal Student Loans

 Students may choose to pay the interest while attending school.
 If allowed to accrue, interest will be capitalized (added to the principal balance) at the beginning of the repayment period.
-The student will be required to pay a 1.069% origination fee on Unsubsidized loans and a 4.276% origination fee on Direct PLUS loans.
+The interest rate for all Unsubsidized loans with a first disbursement on or after July 1, 2020 is fixed at 4.30%.
+The interest rate for all Grad PLUS loans with a first disbursement on or after July 1, 2020 is fixed at 5.30%.
+The student will also be required to pay a pre-disbursement loan origination fee on the amount borrowed.
+Effective October 1, 2020 the fee will be 1.057% on Unsubsidized loans and 4.228% on Direct PLUS loans.
 These fees will be deducted from the amount borrowed and will be reflected in the disbursements issued to the student’s account.

 Under the Direct Unsubsidized and Graduate PLUS loan programs, the student is responsible for all accruing interest and may choose to repay the interest while in school or defer it until repayment begins.
-Upon graduation, a grace period is applied automatically to your Federal Direct Stafford loans.
+Upon graduation, a grace period is applied automatically to your Federal Direct loans.
 The grace period is a one time 6-month period during which no payments are required, although interest will continue to accrue on these loans.
 If a student ceases to be enrolled at least half-time (withdraws or takes a leave of absence), the 6-month grace period would apply in most circumstances.
-Students who withdraw, drop below five (5) credits or graduate must complete online Exit Counseling if they have received a Federal Stafford Federal Graduate PLUS loan.
+Students who withdraw, drop below five (5) credits or graduate must complete online Exit Counseling if they have received any Federal Loans.
 The Exit Counseling will provide you with your federal loan history and will inform you of your repayment options.

 Repayment on these loans begins 6 months after the student ceases to be enrolled at least half-time.
 The amount of your monthly repayment is calculated based upon the total amount that you have borrowed, as well as the repayment plan that you choose.
-Visit the Repayment Plans and Calculators page at studentloans.gov to learn about repayment plans.
+Visit the Federal Student Loan page to learn about repayment plans and to use the loan simulator.
+The Loan Simulator will help find the best repayment strategy for you.

-Students can apply for US federal loans by completing the Free Application for Federal Student Assistance (FAFSA) at fafsa.ed.gov.
-When completing the FAFSA, be sure to the appropriate school code.
-The SGU School of Medicine federal school code is G22333.
-Students will also need to complete an online Entrance Counseling and Master Promissory Notes in order to complete the application process.
+Students can apply for US federal loans by completing the Free Application for Federal Student Assistance (FAFSA) at studentaid.gov.
+When completing the FAFSA, be sure to enter the appropriate school code.
+The SGU School of Veterinary Medicine federal school code is G39743.
+Students will also need to complete an Entrance Counseling and Master Promissory Notes in order to complete the application process.

 Students borrowing federal loans can complete the Title IV Authorization form online through their SGU Student Self Service account.
-This will allow the Student Finances office to apply your federal loan proceeds toward non-tuition charges such as books and health insurance in order to satisfy your student account.
+This will allow the Office of Student Finances to apply your federal loan proceeds toward non-tuition charges such as books and health insurance in order to satisfy your student account.

 Private Educational Loans

-The Financial Aid Office at SGU provides extensive financial aid counseling services to students in order to help them understand the eligibility requirements, terms and conditions.
+The Office of Financial Aid at SGU provides extensive financial aid counseling services to students in order to help them understand the eligibility requirements, terms and conditions.

 St. George’s University does not prefer, recommend, promote, endorse, or suggest any lenders.
 You are not required to borrow from any of the lenders appearing on these lists and there is no penalty for selecting a different lender, if available.